sugardream/SugarDream.github.io/README.md

-# Microdust 糖梦
+# Microdust 微尘

 This is a blog created by Azeril.
-The blog is live at [sugardream.github.io](http://sugardream.github.io/).
+The blog is live at [azeril.me](http://azeril.me/).

 ## Thanks